openframeworks/ofBook/chapters/version_control_with_git/chapter.md

 Most of the files associated with Git are in the `.git` folder in your project root (the leading dot means this folder is by probably hidden from view in your file browser by default).

 The basic element for tracking the history of the repository is the **commit**.
-This is basically a snapshot of the repository's state at the time of the commit, including a **commit message** and any parent commit(s).
+This is basically a snapshot of the repository's state at the time of the commit, including a **commit message** and any parent commits (s).
-Think of it as a checkpoint for saving in a videogame.
+Think of it as a checkpoint for saving in a video game.
 It has a unique identifier called the **hash** (or **SHA**).
 This is a checksum calculated from the commit's contents.
 It's impossible to change any part of the commit without the hash changing.